DevKarenC/100-days-of-code/README.md

 **Thoughts**: After working on the timer as part of JavaScript30 exercise, I feel inspired to build my own version of the Timer as a Firefox or Chrome browser extension and publish it.
 Perhaps the timer could be my next project after I complete the Todo List.
 It would be cool and useful to create a timer that reminds the user to look away 20 feet for 20 seconds every 20 minutes, or get up and stretch for 5 minutes every hour (I spend a long time staring at the screen, so I know I'll use it for sure!).
 I found a helpful article by MDN related to [building your first extension](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension), so I'll take a look at it before I start the extension.

+## Day 35: Mar 5, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] JavaScript30 Day 30 (Last day!)
+(Whack-A-Mole)
+- [x] Continue the Todo List Project

+**Thoughts**: I can't believe today was the last day of JavaScript30 and I have finished all 30 exercises!
+It's been a great journey and I learned so much about vanilla JavaScript, HTML, CSS, and various Web APIs (check out my repo [here](https://github.com/DevKarenC/JavaScript30-with-notes), where I recorded what I learned from the lessons).
+I am planning on compiling all the exercises into one website.
+I also noticed that some people added additional features and functionalities to the exercises, which I think is a good idea to continue practicing JavaScript and build up the foundations.
+Since I already went through the exercises once before, I can focus on expressing my creativity to add different customizations.
+Wes Bos also offers FlexBox/CSS Grid courses, and they look helpful so I'll get started on those tomorrow.